Twitter, Facebook target state-linked accounts made to manipulate

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Facebook and Twitter on Friday said they had blocked multiple government-backed manipulation operations around the world, several of which favored United States President Donald Trump, as part of a crackdown on state-sponsored propaganda efforts.
+WASHINGTON: Facebook and Twitter on Friday said they had blocked multiple government-backed manipulation operations around the world, several of which favoured US President Donald Trump, as part of a crackdown on state-sponsored propaganda efforts.

 Twitter said it had blocked some 88,000 accounts linked to Saudi state-backed "information operations", in violation of its manipulation rules.